RainmakerRaw/WireGuard-ArchRouter/README.md

 Specifically, 'wg-up.sh' brings up a WireGuard interface to AzireVPN (in my case).
 It then adds a table called 'VPN' to iproute2's rt_tables, and adds rules to it so that all traffic on my LAN subnet looks up this table.
 The rules in this table say:

-ip rule add unicast iif {WAN interface} table vpn
+ip rule add unicast iif {LAN interface} table vpn

 ip route add default dev azirevpn-uk1 via 10.xx.xx.xx table vpn